Elizafox/mastodon-fortune/README.md

 # Mastodon Fortune file

-This is a collection of random funny quotes from Mastodon.
+This is a collection of random funny quotes from Mastodon for use with the Unix fortune program.

 ## Installation
 Adjust variables within for your fortune installation, then do: